vpavlenko/web-2024-template/README.md

 3. `Cmd/Ctrl+I`, type `create a simple telegram bot`.
    - Read carefully what it tells you to do
    - If something doesn't work, replace `pip` with `pip3` and `python` with `python3`
-   - You need to kill (Ctrl+C) and rerun your `python3 bot.py` after every code change - since python scripts don't automatically reload after their code has been changed.
+   - You need to kill (`Ctrl+C` on Mac/Windows) and rerun your `python3 bot.py` after every code change - since python scripts don't automatically reload after their code has been changed.

 # Troubleshooting